Research

 Teaching

 The overarching purpose to humanise leadership through transformative learning informs all of Gianpiero’s development work.
-The courses and workshops he designs and teaches build on the assumptions that (1) leadership is a craft, not a conquest, that (2) we learn to lead through cycles of experience and reflection, and that (3) both our personal history and social context matter in determining if and when we get to lead–and how.
+The courses and workshops he designs and teaches build on the assumptions that (1) leadership is a craft, not a conquest, that (2) we learn to lead through cycles of experience and reflection, and that (3) both our personal history and social context matter in determining if and when we get to lead–and how we do it.
 Hence learning for leadership always needs to incorporate experience, make room for practice and reflection, involve the whole person, and take their context fully into account.
 Ultimately, leadership development needs to benefit individuals, their organisations, and society at large.

 Gianpiero’s teaching aims to foster transformative learning.
 It builds upon his research on why humanising leadership matters, and how to do it, as well as on what it takes for organisations, and how it will benefit them.
 Read more about the courses and workshops that bring his approach to life….